-The Office of the Pro Vice-Chancellor (Education) and KPMG have partnered to deliver The 2018 KPMG Inspiring Teacher Award in a First Year Undergraduate Program.
-The award celebrates teachers who create rich learning environments and provide a consistently excellent educational experience for students.
+The Office of the Pro Vice-Chancellor (Education) and KPMG are thrilled to announce that Dr Jennifer Schulz Moore from UNSW Law has won the 2018 KPMG Inspiring Teaching Award in a First Year Undergraduate Program.

-The award recipient will receive a $3,000 cash prize and certificate, to be presented at an awards lunch hosted by KPMG with senior representatives from KPMG and UNSW, leading industry representatives from the recipient’s discipline field and representation from the students that made the nomination.
+Jennifer will receive a $3,000 cash prize and certificate, to be presented at an awards lunch hosted by KPMG with senior representatives from KPMG and UNSW, leading industry representatives from her discipline field and representation from the students that made the nomination.

 KPMG International's Trademarks are the sole property of KPMG International and their use here does not imply auditing by or endorsement of KPMG International or any of its member firms.